ait-prog/Immersive-First-Person-custom-patch/README.md

 ## Installation

 1. Download the latest release from the [releases page](https://github.com/cp2077/ImmersiveFirstPerson).
+2. You also need one core mod, exaxctly [Cyber Engine Tweaks](https://www.nexusmods.com/cyberpunk2077/mods/107)
-2. Extract the contents to your game’s mod directory.
+3. Extract the contents to your game’s mod directory.
-3. Launch the game and enable the mod in the settings.
+4. Launch the game and enable the mod in the settings.

 ## Configuration